MPIBGC-TEE/bgc-md/docker_images/Readme.md

 This will map the port 8888 of the container to port 8888 of your computer and start firefox at localhost:8888 You are connected with the jupyter server in the container The required password is just set to "test".
 You do not have to run the scripts.
-They are just there to demonstrate the docker commands you would have to use.
+They are just there to demonstrate the docker commands you would have to use (e.g. on a Windows machine without bash).

 ## Changing your image
 You can of course extend and personalize the downloaded image and even use it to contribute.